gambitpolizei-ga/slot-machine/README.md

 * Github

 ## Getting Started
+The game is easy to navigate and play.
+Just click on the "Swim" button to spin the payline, which will then prompt a message at the top to indicate whether the player has won or not.
+To play again click the "Dive Deeper" button to reset the slots, then click the "Swim" button.
+Enjoy!

 ## Next Steps
 Some of the enchancements I would like to add to the game are as follows: